lukehanson2429/hop-heaven/README.md

 * [Bootstrap4](https://getbootstrap.com/) - CSS Framework
 * [Google Fonts](https://fonts.google.com/) - Google Fonts imported for my project.
 * [AWS Amazon S3](https://aws.amazon.com/) - Used to host static/media files.
+* [Pillow](https://pypi.org/project/Pillow/2.2.1/) - Python imaging library to aid in processing image files to store in database.
+* [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) - To enable creation, configuration and management of AWS S3.
+* [Django Crispy Forms](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) - To style django forms.
+* [Gunicorn](https://gunicorn.org/) - WSGI HTTP Server for UNIX to aid in deployment of the Django project to heroku.
 * [Font Awesome](https://fontawesome.com/) - Font Awesome was used to add icons for aesthetic and UX purposes.
 * [Stripe](https://stripe.com/gb) - Used to make online payments/authentication.
 * [Gitpod](https://www.gitpod.io/) - The Interactive Development Envvironment to code the website.
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * [Github](https://github.com/) - GitHub is used to store the projects code after being pushed from Git.
 * [Figma](https://figma.com/) - This was used to create my wireframe designs for desktop/mobile formats.
-* [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - To assist with debugging code and assessing perforamnce through lighthouse.
+* [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - To assist with debugging code and assessing performance through lighthouse.
 * [AmIResponsive](http://ami.responsivedesign.is/) - Used to created mock up of website.
 * [FavIcon](https://favicon.io/) - Used to generate Favicon